cfpb/design-manual/ui-toolkit/expandables.md

 ## Use

-The ‘find’ function will not discover information hidden by a collapsed expandable, so use good judgement in deciding which information to hide.
+The `find` function will not discover information hidden by a collapsed expandable, so use good judgement in deciding which information to hide.

 Non-javascript users should default to the expanded state.
 Otherwise, the default state (expanded or collapsed) will depend on the circumstance.